 Have you ever sat in a Bible class, in awe of the grace and knowledge of your brothers and sisters (2Pe 3:18)?
 Or heard a prayer in worship that you knew came from the heart of a righteous person (Jam 5:16)?
-The more you get to know these good people, the more you realize how much of that deep faith, hope, and love were developed outside the assembly.
-And when you visit with them in their homes, you find a well-worn Bible and a heart filled with songs and prayers.
+The more you get to know these good people, the more you realize how much of that deep faith, hope, and love were developed alone with Jesus.
+And when you visit with them in their homes, you’ll find a well-worn Bible and a heart filled with songs and prayers.

 In this series, you’ve hopefully seen why it’s so important for every Christian (and every Christian family) to set aside time each day for communing with God.
 And hopefully you’ve also caught some of the how: “singing with grace in your hearts to the Lord” (Col 3:16 NKJV), learning to “pray without ceasing” (1Th 5:17), and meditating on the word “all the day” (Ps 119:97).

 It reminds me of something C.S.
 Lewis said about how to enjoy beauty: “Look.
 Listen.
 Receive” (An Experiment in Criticism, p.
 19).
 Here’s how that works with the Bible:

-So as we read Scripture, we’re not just skimming the words on the page; we’re reading at the pace our own heart can think.
+So as we read Scripture, we’re not just skimming the words on the page; we’re reading at the pace our own heart can grow.
 This may be a few chapters a day or just one, a few verses or a single verse.
 But when we do this well, we find that we’re not just reading Scripture, the Scriptures are reading us.
-For a great example of these principles in action, check out the Jews coming home after the exile in Nehemiah 8.
+For a great example of these principles in action, check out the Jews coming home from Babylon in Nehemiah 8.
 For a not-so-great example, compare this to Jesus’ chat with “a certain lawyer” in Luke 10:25-37.

 Of course, everyone needs some help sometimes, a “Phillip” to come alongside us as our guide (Acts 8:31).
 Here are three resources I really enjoy: